 The uses of GnRH analogs considered to be medically necessary in this document have sufficient evidence available to support them.
-However, there is a lack of scientific evidence found from which conclusions could be made concerning the safety and efficacy of treating various other indications, including, but not limited to: premenstrual syndrome; fertility preservation during chemotherapy, menopause or mood related disorders; cancer of the endometrium, cancer of the liver; benign prostatic hypertrophy; male castration, and to stop pubertal development in order to maximize growth for children of short stature on growth hormones.
+However, there is a lack of scientific evidence found from which conclusions could be made concerning the safety and efficacy of treating various other indications, including, but not limited to: premenstrual syndrome, fertility preservation during chemotherapy, menopause or mood related disorders, cancer of the endometrium, cancer of the liver, benign prostatic hypertrophy, and to stop pubertal development in order to maximize growth for children of short stature on growth hormones.

 Adjuvant therapy: Treatment given after the primary treatment to increase the chances of a cure; may include chemotherapy, radiation, hormone, or biological therapy.

 Advanced prostate cancer: Disease that has spread beyond the prostate to surrounding tissues or distant organs.

 Androgen deprivation therapy (also known as androgen ablation or androgen suppression): Treatment to suppress or block the production or action of male hormones.
 This is done by having the testicles removed, by taking female sex hormones, or by taking drugs called antiandrogens or GnRH analogs.